Gilby Clarke

-Gilbert J. "Gilby" Clarke (born August 17, 1962) is an American musician, singer, songwriter and record producer.
-He had a 3-year tenure as the rhythm guitarist of Guns N' Roses, replacing Izzy Stradlin in 1991 during the Use Your Illusion Tour, and also featured on "The Spaghetti Incident?"
+Gilbert J. Clarke (born August 17, 1962) is an American guitarist, singer, songwriter and record producer.
+He is known for having a three-year tenure as the rhythm guitarist of Guns N' Roses, replacing Izzy Stradlin in 1991 during the Use Your Illusion Tour, and also featured on "The Spaghetti Incident?"
 (1993).
 Following this, Clarke went on to forge a solo career as well playing guitar with Slash's Snakepit, Kat Men, Heart, Nancy Sinatra, Kathy Valentine (of The Go-Go's), MC5 and forming his own group Rock Star Supernova with members of Metallica and Mötley Crüe.

 Clarke's production work includes albums by L.A.
-Guns, Bullets and Octane, The Bronx and Vains of Jenna.
+Guns, Bullets and Octane, The Bronx, Frankie and the Studs and Vains of Jenna.

-Biography
+Career

-1985–1991: Early music career
+1985–1991: Early career

 Gilby Clarke started his musical career during the first half of the Eighties, replacing Candy's original guitarist, Geoff Siegel, who later played with the Nymphs.
 Gilby eventually replaced the band's lead vocalist and penned several unreleased fan favorites including, "Dance America".
 He left them to form Kill for Thrills, a metal band which released the EP Commercial Suicide and the LP Dynamite from Nightmareland before eventually disbanding.

 Kill for Thrills was a supergroup of sorts with Jason Nesmith (son of former Monkees Mike Nesmith) on Guitar, and Todd Muscat formerly of seminal L.A.
 Punk band Decry, on Bass and then later with Junkyard after Kill for Thrills.
 Muscat is also the brother of Brent Muscat (Faster Pussycat, L.A.
 Guns, Sin City Sinners).
 All members have deep roots in the Los Angeles rock scene.